 With free bus travel across campus and great links to the city, it’s easy - and sustainable - to use public transport to travel around campus, but please remember to walk or cycle where you can.

 - The First York App lets you see the number of bus seats available

-- Buses coming onto campus are being fitted with latest clean air technology
+- Buses coming onto campus are fitted with clean air technology